nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/todo/model/Model.java)

 The model component represents the application's data layer.
+It consists of two subcomponents -

+- `TodoModel` - representing the application's internal memory state
+- `Storage` - representing the application's data on disk

-It is injected into command objects through the logic component, and exposes a CRUD interface to logic that allows commands to modify the application's data.
-To ensure safety it exposes as much of it as immutable objects as possible through interfaces such as `ImmutableTask`.
-The model also persists any changes of the
+The model interface is injected into command objects by the logic component, and exposes a CRUD interface that allows commands to modify the application's data.
+To avoid tight coupling with the command classes, the model exposes only a small set of generic functions.
+The UI component binds to the  the model through the `getObservableList` function which returns an `UnmodifiableObseravbleList` object that the UI can bind to.

+The model ensure safety by exposing as much of its internal state as possible as immutable objects using interfaces such as `ImmutableTask`.

 <img src="images/StorageClassDiagram.png" width="800">